Battle of Rovereto: Battle

 The 4,100-man division Feldmarschall-Leutnant Karl Philipp Sebottendorf moved out on 1 September.
 It was soon followed by Feldmarschall-Leutnant Peter Quasdanovich's 4,600 soldiers.
 Davidovich controlled 19,555 troops, but only 13,695 of these were immediately available.
-He deployed the brigades of General-majors Josef Philipp Vukassovich and Johann Rudolph Sporck near Rovereto, while the brigade of General-major Prince Heinrich XV of Reuss-Plauen held Trento and some positions west of the Adige.
+He deployed the brigades of General-majors Josef Philipp Vukassovich and Johann Rudolf von Sporck near Rovereto, while the brigade of General-major Prince Heinrich XV of Reuss-Plauen held Trento and some positions west of the Adige.
 The brigades of General-major Johann Loudon in the Valtelline and General-major Johann Grafen in the Vorarlberg were not within supporting distance.

 Vaubois, with 10,000 men, lay to the west of Lake Garda.
 He put General of Brigade Jean Joseph Guieu and his brigade in boats, while his other two brigades marched north past Lake Idro to Riva del Garda at the northern end of the lake.
 Joined by Guieu, Vaubois turned east toward Rovereto.
 Bonaparte sent Masséna's 13,000 troops advancing directly north up the Adige valley while Augereau's 9,000 men struggled through the mountains north of Verona.

 On 3 September, Masséna attacked 1,500 of Vukassovich's troops near Ala and drove them back to Marco on the east bank of the Adige.
 Vukassovich tried to warn Davidovich, but his superior was away at a conference with Würmser in Trento.
 Vaubois brushed aside some elements of Reuss's brigade at Nago-Torbole and stood poised to attack an Austrian position at Mori on the west bank.
 Meanwhile, Würmser became aware of the French threat to Trento, but he nevertheless pursued his strategy of moving via the Brenta valley.

 At dawn, Masséna's division attacked Vukassovich's Austrians at Marco.
 General of Brigade Claude Perrin Victor led one demi-brigade straight up the main road, while General of Brigade Jean Joseph Magdeleine Pijon seized the high ground to one flank.
 After sturdy resistance, the Austrians pulled back to avoid being cut off.
 Masséna pursued vigorously, breaking up a number of Austrian formations.
 When he reached Rovereto, Vukassovich stood firm again until noon-time.
 Then he fell back toward Calliano with the remnant of his brigade and Sporck's troops.
 By this time, Vaubois had captured Mori on the west bank.

 Davidovich placed Colonel Karl Weidenfeld and the Preiss Infantry Regiment 24 in a formidable position in the Adige gorge to cover the retreat of his forces.
 However, the regiment's morale was poor after suffering casualties and being hustled out of several defensive lines.
 Aided by artillery fire directed by General of Brigade Elzéar Auguste Cousin de Dommartin, Masséna's troops attacked in heavy columns and broke through.
-Believing themselves well-covered by Weidenfeld's force, Vukassovich and Spork allowed their troops to cook dinner when they arrived in Calliano.
+Believing themselves well-covered by Weidenfeld's force, Vukassovich and Sporck allowed their troops to cook dinner when they arrived in Calliano.
 Without warning, the French interrupted the proceedings by storming into the camp in the late afternoon.
 The result was a rout of the surviving Austrians.